 Book now – and come along to explore your creativity – and to be inspired by the beauty of painting the way Laura does!

 "Codes Of Faith "Exhibition moved at Barking Learning Center in collaboration with University of East London

-Following the success of "Codes of Faith" exhibition at our gallery in the #IceHouse Quarter ,#Barking the exhibition is now being shown at the Barking Learning Center, in this unique collaboration with the University of East London.
+Following the success of the "Codes of Faith" exhibition at our gallery in the IceHouse Quarter, Barking the exhibition is now being shown at the Barking Learning Centre, in this unique collaboration with the University of East London.